Sam Kerr: Western New York Flash, 2013–2014

-Return to Perth Glory, 2014–2015
+Return to Perth Glory, 2014–2019

 In August 2014, Kerr returned to Perth Glory on a one-year deal as one of six Matildas to sign for Perth.
 She would open her account in Perth's second match against Adelaide United to give Perth the lead in the second half which they would win.
 The following match she scored a double in her team's 10–1 rout of Western Sydney Wanderers.
 After missing out in the next four games, Kerr would go and score eight goals in the final four games of the regular season which included a hat-trick against her former team in Sydney FC.

 She continued her regular season form in the following season when she scored the winning goal in a 2–1 victory over Melbourne Victory in the opening round of the competition.
 That would be the only goal that she would score in the season with her leg giving way in a non-contact ankle injury which forced her out for the rest of the season.
-This wouldn't stop Perth from giving her a one-year contract extension before the start of that season.
+This would not stop Perth from giving her a one-year contract extension before the start of that season.
 In the 2016–17 W-League season she scored ten goals, led the team to the Grand Final, and earned the Julie Dolan Medal and the Penny Tanner Media MVP Award.
 In October 2018, she became the first marquee player of the W-League when she was reportedly offered $400,000 contract to stay in Perth instead of going overseas where she was offered $100,000 less.
 The marquee signing delivered in the 2018–19 W-League season, when she finished top of the goal scoring charts with 17 goals at above a goal a game.
 This included a hat-trick in the semi-final against Melbourne Victory which booked Perth's spot into the grand final.